DigitalOcean $4/mo Droplet Plan: Is It Enough For Your Web Application?

 mysql> CREATE DATABASE wordpress;

-mysql> CREATE USER [email protected] IDENTIFIED BY '<your-password>';
+mysql> CREATE USER wordpress@localhost IDENTIFIED BY '<your-password>';

 mysql> GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,ALTER